Are You Crazy Enough To Build One of these Things?

 along.
 If we have room, the Spectator’s Guide can include a cheer that you provide on your application form or send to us at KineticBaltimore.com.

+There are many more paths to calamity than success.
 Here are some technical tips you might want to consider from past years’ entrants:

 - 2001: These guys drove into